MoonZoon/MoonZoon/docs/frontend.md

         - I'm not brave enough to write apps and merge pull requests written in a dynamic language.
         - I'm tired of configuring Webpack-like bundlers and fixing bugs caused by incorrectly typed JS libraries to Typescript.
-        - I want to share code between the client and server and I want server-side rendering and I don't want to switch context (language, ecosystem, best practices, etc.) while I'm writing both frontend and server.
+        - I want to share code between the client and server and I want good SEO and I don't want to switch context (language, ecosystem, best practices, etc.) while I'm writing both frontend and server.
-        - I don't want to read the entire stackoverflow.com and MDN docs to find out why my image on the website has incorrect size.
+        - I don't want to read the entire stackoverflow.com and MDN docs to find out why my image has incorrect size on the website.
         - I don't want to be afraid to refactor styles.
-        - I don't want to write code on the backend instead on the frontend because frontend is just too slow.
+        - I don't want to write backend code instead of the frontend code just because the frontend is too slow.
         - Who have time and energy to properly learn, write and constantly think about accessibility and write unit tests that take into account weird things like `null` or `undefined`?
         - I'm tired of searching for missing semicolons and brackets in HTML and CSS when it silently fails in the runtime.
         - I don't want to choose a CSS framework, bundler, state manager, router, bundler plugins, CSS preprocessor plugins, test framework and debug their incompatibilities and learn new apis everytime I want to create a new web project.